edgelesssys/constellation/SECURITY.md

 ## Reporting a Vulnerability

-To report a security issue, please write to security@edgeless.systems.
+Please report any security issue via a [private GitHub vulnerability report](https://github.com/edgelesssys/constellation/security/advisories/new) or write to security@edgeless.systems.